ruby2js/ruby2js/docs/src/_examples/rails/react.md

 ./bin/rails ruby2js:install:react
 ```

-## Write some HTML and a matching Stimulus controller
+## Write some HTML and a matching React Component

 Generate a Rails controller: